msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 You can use the `multibanco_ifthen_email_instructions_pending_send` and/or `mbway_ifthen_email_instructions_pending_send` filter: return false and the payment instructions won’t be included in the “new order” email – we do not recommend you to do it, though.
 You can use the `multibanco_ifthen_email_instructions_payment_received_send` and/or `mbway_ifthen_email_instructions_payment_received_send` filter: return false and the payment received message won’t be included in the “Processing” or “Completed” email.

-= IfthenPay says my callback URL is returning a 404 error.
+= ifthenpay says my callback URL is returning a 404 error.
 Is there a solution? =

 You probably have weird permalink settings (or permalinks not set at all) in your WordPress install.